TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-cs-administrationandsecurity-serverlesssqlpoolstorageaccesscontrol.md

 * **"Failed to execute the query.
 Error: External table <_tablename_> is not accessible because content of directory cannot be listed."**<br>
    If the storage is protected with the firewall, review the steps described in [querying firewall protected storage](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=user-identity#querying-firewall-protected-storage).<br>
-   Use the Powershell script above to validate if the storage account network rules are correctly configured.
+   Use the preceding PowerShell script to validate if the storage account network rules are correctly configured.

 * **If you use AAD login, check if the UserIdentity credential exists**<br>
    If this credential exists, you can give yourself permission to access the file by granting yourself the **Storage Blob Data Contributor** role on the storage account you're trying to query.
 [Visit full guide on Azure Active Directory access control for storage for more information](https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal).